AleIV/Templates/README.md

-# Templates
+# Template
-Templates for different plugins
+Template for noobsters.